 - Hellgate: London is about, well, hellgates in London.

 - The gates to Oblivion in, er, Oblivion.
-Specifically, gates to Mehrunes Dagon (the Daedric Prince of Destruction)'s plane of Oblivion, the Deadlands.
+Specifically, gates to Mehrunes Dagon's (the Daedric Prince of Destruction) plane of Oblivion, the Deadlands.
 In order to close each gate, one must march through the gate into Oblivion, battle your way through (or just run right past) Dagon's demons, find the Sigil Stone powering the gate, and grab the sucker.

 - Subverted in the Shivering Isles expansion, where a gate opens to said location but nothing comes out of it, save for one complete loony (like all the rest in there) that gets killed by a guard anyway.
 The gate's purpose instead is to attract an adventurer capable of assisting the Daedric Prince Sheogorath defend his realm.
 Or rather, to attract an adventurer capable of replacing him so that his original self Jyggalag can escape the Shivering Isles.

 - This is pointed out as being really odd, as someone with experience about Daedric summoning notes that opening portals to Oblivion that lasts this long shouldn't be possible.
 The reason for that is solved in-game in a more permanent way, less relying on there being an Emperor, though we only got some implying about why it only became an issue this time, and not all the other times in the past that no Emperor was there to light the Dragonfires.
 Sheogorath manages to explain away his ridiculously stable gate by saying it's not really an Oblivion gate to Tamriel, more a Tamriellic gate to Oblivion.
 The distinction is subtle, but significant.